Iyad Ag Ghali: Role in 1990 rebellion

-On the night of 28 June 1990, Ag Ghaly directed attacks by the Popular Movement for the Liberation of Azawad (MPLA) on Tidermèn and Ménaka that killed eighteen people, including at least four Malian Army soldiers.
+On the night of 28 June 1990, Ghali directed attacks by the Popular Movement for the Liberation of Azawad (MPLA) on Tidermèn and Ménaka that killed eighteen people, including at least four Malian Army soldiers.
 These evening raids were the beginning of a renewed Tuareg rebellion in Mali.
-From 1991 until a formal truce with the Malian government in 1996, Ag Ghaly led the rebel group Popular Movement of Azawad, one of four splinter groups created from the MPLA's disintegration after Ag Ghaly signed the Tamanrasset Accords in Algeria on behalf of the Tuareg people fighting for an independent homeland in January 1991.
-Ag Ghaly was reportedly escorted to Bamako, Mali's southern capital, after signing the accords.
-As a result of his perceived closeness to the "traditional hierarchy", according to one analyst, Ag Ghaly was unable to hold together the MPLA after signing the controversial agreement, though ultimately a coup in March 1991 overturned the Accords and fighting went on.
+From 1991 until a formal truce with the Malian government in 1996, Ghali led the rebel group Popular Movement of Azawad, one of four splinter groups created from the MPLA's disintegration after Ghali signed the Tamanrasset Accords in Algeria on behalf of the Tuareg people fighting for an independent homeland in January 1991.
+Ghali was reportedly escorted to Bamako, Mali's southern capital, after signing the accords.
+As a result of his perceived closeness to the "traditional hierarchy", according to one analyst, Ghali was unable to hold together the MPLA after signing the controversial agreement, though ultimately a coup in March 1991 overturned the Accords and fighting went on.

-By 1995, Radio France Internationale referred to Ag Ghaly as the "undisputed leader" of the Tuareg rebel movement.
-After the 1996 ceasefire, Ag Ghaly normalised relations with the Malian government.
+By 1995, Radio France Internationale referred to Ghali as the "undisputed leader" of the Tuareg rebel movement.
+After the 1996 ceasefire, Ghali normalised relations with the Malian government.
 In 2003, he was instrumental in negotiating the release of 14 German tourist hostages from Al-Qaeda in the Islamic Maghreb, then called "the Algerian Salafi Group for Call and Combat".
-In a leaked US diplomatic cable, the author described Ag Ghaly as a "proverbial bad penny" who always turned up when a Western government had to give money to Tuaregs.
+In a leaked US diplomatic cable, the author described Ghali as a "proverbial bad penny" who always turned up when a Western government had to give money to Tuaregs.

-Ag Ghaly was appointed as a member of Mali's diplomatic staff in Jeddah, Saudi Arabia, by President Amadou Toumani Touré in 2008.
-Once "a great fan of cigarettes, booze, and partying", interested in music and poetry, with connections to the Tuareg band Tinariwen, he was proselytised to strict Islam by the Tablighi Jamaat missionary movement.
+His gift for strategic thinking allegedly earned him the nickname, the Strategist.
+In 2008, he was appointed as one of Mali's diplomats to Saudi Arabia.
+Ghali was appointed as a member of Mali's diplomatic staff in Jeddah, Saudi Arabia, by President Amadou Toumani Touré in 2008.
+Once "a great fan of cigarettes, booze, and partying", interested in music and poetry, with connections to the Tuareg band Tinariwen, he was proselytised to strict Islam by Pakistani Islamic scholars affiliated with the Tablighi Jamaat missionary movement.
 In Saudi Arabia he experienced a "religious re-birth", growing a large beard and meeting with unnamed jihadists.
 The latter action caused him to be recalled to Bamako.